Clathrus columnatus: Similar species

-Ecology, habitat and distribution
+Habitat and distribution

 Like all Phallaceae species, C. columnatus is saprobic, and uses extracellular digestion to acquire nutrients from dead and decaying organic matter, like wood.
 As a consequence of its predilection for dead wood, the fungus is often associated with disturbed habitats.
 It can often be found growing in and around gardens and residences where areas of cultivation or landscaping have resulted in accumulations of mulch, wood chips or other cellulose-rich materials.
 The mycelial cords can be traced to buried roots, stumps, and other woody material.
 The species grows in sandy soil, near woody debris, in lawns, gardens, and cultivated soil.
 Fruit bodies appear singly, or scattered, and can arise in the summer, autumn, and early winter, especially after wet weather.

+The fungus has been collected in Oceania (including New Zealand and New Guinea), Africa, China, and North and South America.
+In China, it is found in Jiangsu, Fujian, and Guangdong.
+The North American distribution extends north to New York and south to Mexico as well as Costa Rica; it is also in Hawaii.
+The fungus is less common in the southeastern and southern United States.
+It is thought to have been introduced to North America, as it typically appear in landscaped areas or other locations where exotic plants have been established.

+Australian mycologist Tom May points out that a reported distribution in Australia is "presumably erroneous", being based on only a single collection in 1948.

+Ecology

 Like other member of the family Phallaceae, the mature fungus attracts insects with its smell to help disperse its spores.
 Psilopyga fasciata, a stinkhorn beetle of the sap beetle family, has been recorded feeding on the gleba of Mexican specimens.

-In 1980 Donald Malcolm Dring summarized the known geographical distribution of C. columnatus; the fungus has been collected in Australia, New Zealand, Oceania, New Guinea, Africa, and North and South America; According to Australian mycologist Tom May, the Australian distribution is "presumably erroneous", as it is based on only a single collection in 1948.
-In Central America, it has been collected from Costa Rica.
-It is also found in China, in Jiangsu, Fujian, and Guangdong.
-The North American distribution extends south to Mexico, and north to New York; it is also in Hawaii.
-The fungus is less common in the southeastern and southern United States.
-It is thought to have been introduced to North America, as it typically appear in landscaped areas or other locations where exotic plants have been established.
+Toxicity

+The words of William Gilson Farlow, published in 1890, serve as a warning to those who might be inclined to consume Clathrus columnatus: "The odor of fully grown specimens of the order Phalloidea is so repulsive that the question as to their poisonous character when eaten by men has often been the subject of experiment."
+Farlow described two cases of poisoning, one involving a young girl "who ate a small piece of the fungus, and was seized with violent convulsions followed by loss of speech and a deep sleep lasting 52 hours"; the other case involved hogs that ate the fungus found in patches in oak woods, and died 12–15 hours later.

+Uses

+Despite the early report of poisoning, Orson K. Miller, Jr. considers the egg's taste mild and lists the species as edible.